Fair Expo Center

-The Fair Expo Center is a convention center located in Miami, Florida, adjacent to the campus of Florida International University.
+The Fair Expo Center is a convention center located in the neighborhood of University Park in an unincorporated area of western Miami-Dade County, Florida, adjacent to the campus of Florida International University.
 It has been built in stages since 1952.
 The center's main entrance features four meeting rooms totaling 5950 sqft of space.

 Arnold Hall

 The flagship facility of the complex is the 77940 sqft Arnold Hall, which seats up to 7,460 for many events, including concerts, sporting events, banquets, etc. It's also used for trade shows.
 There is also a box office, an in-house restaurant, a state-of-the-art sound system, a meeting room seating up to 125, and public restrooms.

 Edwards Hall

 Edwards Hall features 35581 sqft of unobstructed space and seats up to 5,083 fans.
 It is air-conditioned and also contains a sound system.
 It is used for trade shows, conventions, and sporting events.
 Both venues have a ceiling height of no more than 20 ft.